The Best Nurse Practitioner (NP) Programs in Florida for 2025

 Are you ready to earn your online nursing degree?

-Florida is fast becoming one of the most attractive states for nurse practitioners (NP).
-According to Projections Central, from 2022-2032 the Sunshine State will have more than 2,000 NP job openings each year.
+Florida is fast becoming one of the most attractive states for nurse practitioners (NPs).
+According to Projections Central, the state could see nearly 2,190 NP job openings annually between 2022 and 2023.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.